Why your Ontario electricity bill changed (even if you didn’t)

 - Weather-driven usage: Heat waves and cold snaps can change usage quickly.

-- Rate structure timing: TOU vs Tiered and time-of-day behavior can shift the usage portion.
+- Rate structure timing: TOU vs Tiered and time-of-day behaviour can shift the usage portion.

 - Delivery: fixed and variable components don’t always shrink much when usage falls.